SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 Now we can concentrate on the client part of TinyChat.
 We decomposed the client into two classes:

 - `TinyChat` is the class that defines the connection logic (connection, send, and message reception),
-- `TCConsole` is a class defining the user interface.
+- `TCConsolePresenter` is a class defining the user interface.

 The logic of the client is: